Acoustic Treatment for Home Studios: A Practical Guide

 Treatment is not soundproofing

 First, a crucial distinction: treatment improves how sound behaves inside the room; soundproofing stops sound getting in or out.
-They’re different problems with different solutions.
+They’re different problems with different solutions, and it’s worth reading up on the difference between soundproofing and treatment before you spend anything.
 Most home studios need treatment, not soundproofing.

 Absorption vs diffusion